vsl-iil/autobahn-plugin/README.md

 You can set messages that will be sent to users.

 The original author expressed no intent in supporting the code; thus, I release it under CC0 and will try to develop the plugin and fix bugs.

+## Installation

+1. In Nicotine+, go to Settings -> Plugins, press 'Add';
+2. Clone this repo into the opened folder, or manually copy `__init__.py` and `PLUGININFO` from the repo to a new folder inside the opened one;
+3. Check the boxes 'Enable plugins' and 'Autobahn' in Nicotine+ plugins settings menu;
+4. Select 'Autobahn', press 'Settings' and set the limits and messages.